How does planning benefit us?

 „Everyone who competes in the games goes into strict training.
 They do it to get a crown that will not last; but we do it to get a crown that will last forever.”
 (1Cor 9:25).

-All who competes for a price like sportsmen or athletes put themselves under a definite discipline.
+All who compete for a prize like sportsmen or athletes put themselves under a definite discipline.
 Not only do they have a vision about their goals, they also decide for themselves to have training schedules that they submit themselves to later.
 They deliberately restrict themselves from some things in order to reach their goals.
 Do you discipline yourself?
 Are there rules defined in your life that you submit yourself to?
 Are you reaching the godly aims set before you as a result of these rules?
 Do not forget that there will be no success without discipline, but planning helps us become more disciplined.
-Planning and success go hand in hand, therefore he whosoever does not plan his or her their success, is automatically planning defeat.
+Planning and success go hand in hand; therefore, whoever does not plan his or her success is automatically planning defeat.
 Remember: If you do not plan your success, you are still planning something; only in this case, you are planning your defeat!(For more detailed study of this topic, I recommend that you read my book “Too Busy to Live Right”).
 May the Lord help you enter your godly destiny!
 Blessings to you from the Lord Jesus Christ!
 Pastor Rufus Ajiboye

 Similar Posts